malnick/technoblogic/source/_posts/2016-09-19-dc-slash-os-day-2-operations.markdown

 Our aim in building a cluster-wide logging API is to ensure our operators can integrate DC/OS with any log aggregator.
 That means it needs to work as seamlessly with an ELK stack which is front-ended with Redis as well as it does dumping to Splunk or other hosted log systems.
 For our enterprise customers it needs to obey our security requirements for authorization and authentication when being queried by services or cluster operators.

 ### Architecture
-The logging API has one goal: make DC/OS core service logs and applications deployed to DC/OS (frameworks or containers) logs available through one, secured, intuitive HTTP API.
+The logging API has one goal: make DC/OS core service logs and applications deployed to DC/OS (frameworks or containers) available through one, secured, intuitive HTTP API.

 #### Step 1: Everything goes to Journald
 In order to do this we needed to re-design how we currently get logs from frameworks.
 Today, DC/OS frameworks dump their `STDOUT` and `STDERR` to the [Mesos Sandbox](http://mesos.apache.org/documentation/latest/sandbox/).
 This isn't easily accessible or integrated with where all the other host-level (read: DC/OS core services such as Adminrouter) dump their logs.
 Core services or anything running as a systemd unit, dumps its logs to [journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html).

 Our first step then, is to make the framework logs go to journald.
 To do this, we had to write a Mesos Module.
-This module takes every line a framework produces and mutates it using the journald API, using journald labels to mark what framework the log line is associated with along with other metadata.
+This module takes every `STDERR` and `STDOUT` line a framework produces and mutates it for journald ingress, using journald labels to mark what framework the log line is associated with along with other metadata.
 With this new module in place, we get all the logs on a cluster aggregated into one place, and we can build an API on top of that to expose it to the rest of the world.

 #### Step 2: Build a (secure) HTTP API on Journald
-Having all the framework and container logs in journald posses some serious security risks:
+Having all the framework and container logs in journald could be a security risk, so our first design goal was how we'd secure the API:
 1. How do we ensure authorized users access only the log data which their applications produce?
 1. How do we filter log results based on these ACLs?

 For our enterprise customers, the logging API needs to follow fine-grained access control lists (ACLs) for any log line.
 That means, if Alice does not have permission to touch Bob's application, then she must not be allowed to access logs which pertain to Bob's application.
 If Bob gives Alice permission to view his application, then Alice should be able to view the Bob's application log data.

-In order to put these assurances to rest, we use the meta-data that the Mesos Logging Module amends each log line and leverage it at the application layer to ensure logs which are not meant for a specific user are not served.
+By using the meta-data that the Mesos Logging Module amends each log line and leverage it at the application layer to ensure logs which are not meant for a specific user are not served.
 The logging API talks to the same services which provide fine-grained ACLs as our other DC/OS components to ensure these assurances are met.
+In this way, our logging API is secured with fine-grained ACL's at the application layer.
+Our final step is proxying every instance of this API, which runs on every role and thus every host in the DC/OS cluster.

 #### Step 3: Proxy the Logs API on Adminrouter

-### Journald Performance Testing
+The entry point to our logging API for the DC/OS CLI, user interface or external entity will go through Adminrouter.
+This customized NGINX proxy figures out how to route requests to a specific host given a Mesos role ID.
+By going through Adminrouter, we also win with coarse-grained ACL's which ensure initial perimeter defense against outside requests to our log API.
+The Adminrouter implementation is fairly straightforward as it's just another upstream in the NGINX config.
+On Enterprise and Open variants we have basic coarse-grained authorization via a Lua script that ensures the requestee is logged in and authorized to access the DC/OS cluster.

+### Log Integrations
+The logging API and Mesos logging module together provide the foundation for seamless integrations with popular log shipping stacks such as [ELK](https://www.elastic.co/webinars/introduction-elk-stack), [Splunk](https://www.splunk.com/) or [Fluentd](http://www.fluentd.org/).
+Since all the logs end up in journald, you can easily add shipping agents for these popular log aggregation stacks.
+Through ACL's within those systems, you can then build your own secured log viewing solution or charts.
+Or, if you want to build into our logging API, you can design a secured log aggregation solution for almost any need by leveraging the HTTP stack.
+In any case, these two primitive logging solutions give our customers and end-users a first class experience for both application and DC/OS service logs.

 ## DC/OS Metrics Shippers // Collectors
 ### Shipping Metrics